NBISweden/development-guidelines/README.md

 #### Linting

 Linting is a way to enforce a consistent formatting and style.
-It can usually be configured to be more or less agressive when it comes to what to enforce.
+It can usually be configured to be more or less aggressive when it comes to what to enforce.
 It is recommended that merge requests are required to pass a linting test before it can be approved.

 | Language   | Tools        |
 |:-----------|:-------------|